ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Wiggly-arrows.md

 instance D Int Char Bool
 ```

-When comparing a wanted constraint with instances, we use a variant of the rule
+When **comparing a wanted constraint with instances**, we use a variant of the rule
 for functional dependencies:

  * If any instances *match* the constraint, use the existing matching rules for
    instances.

  * If none match, find all instance declarations that *unify* with it.
 If there is
    more than one such instance, do nothing.
+(TODO: maybe we could do something more
+   refined if there are overlapping instances.)

  * If there is exactly one unifying instance, then for each wiggly arrow `lhs ~>
    rhs` where the instance matches all the `lhs` parameters, refine the shape of